Grant Proposal Certificate Program

 - identify (submit) an appropriate RFA, discussed with the grants manager, with deadline within next 12 months,

-Required workshops (all 3 are required for the certificate program)
+Required workshops (Both are required for the certificate program)

 - Getting Started with Grants or Contracts.
 For those new to applying for grants or contracts at Fresno State, this workshop covers strategies for identifying funders and developing proposal ideas, RSP and Foundation post-award services, institutional approval processes.